nicojs/type-annotationify/README.md

 ### Enum transformations

-An enum transforms to 4 components.
-The goal is to get as close to a drop-in replacement as possible, without transforming the consuming side of enums.
+An enum transforms to 3 components.
+The goal is to get as close to a drop-in replacement as possible, _without transforming the consuming side of enums_.

 Input: